Here are some troubleshooting steps to try before using Repair Your Computer:

 Repair Your Computer is a set of tools for recovering from Windows such errors and it is available on Windows installation DVD.
 Windows 7 users can also create a System Repair Disc, or borrow one from friends - as long as the hardware architecture (32-bit/x86 or 64-bit/x64) matches.

 Windows 7 user might be able to launch Repair Your Computer or Startup Repair from a hidden system partition.
 The two options are described later in this article.

-You can also download Windows 7 Professional (with Service Pack 1) installation DVD from DigitalRiver (64-bit / x64 edition or 32-bit / x86 edition) using your friend's computer and burn the ISO image to DVD with Windows 7 Disc Image Burner or CDBurnerXP.
-But do not use the disc for fixing Windows Vista installations!
+You can also legally download Windows 7 (with Service Pack 1) installation image from DigitalRiver and burn the contents of ISO file to DVD with Windows 7 Disc Image Burner or CDBurnerXP.

 If you do not have the disc (a common case for computers that have Windows Vista or 7 pre-installed) and your friends do not have a matching one either, you can use my Data Recovery CD/USB for fixing errors on disk or repairing Master Boot Records (MBR), but other options of Repair Your Computer are unavailable.

 Do not use Windows 7 DVD for repairing Windows Vista installations, or vice versa!
 You can only use the Command Prompt option on the disc to fix file system errors.